Data.gov.uk: Previous technology infrastructure

 In addition to the data searchable through the data.gov.uk site, from 2016 until 2021, a very small number of datasets were made available as 'registers' through the Registers Service.
 Registers were structured raw datasets that are intended to be a canonical, reliable, and always up-to-date source of data.
 Registers shared a common API, and can be read by both humans and machines.
 They were offered as JSON, CSV, and RDF files, the latter allowing to link multiple registers together.
 The Registers service was retired on 15 March 2021.

-Similar projects in the UK

-On the 29 January 2010, Boris Johnson, then Mayor of London, opened an online data warehouse containing more than 200 data sets from London city authorities.

 Similar projects in other countries

-There is a growing trend amongst governments toward more data transparency.
-In the United States of America, the Obama administration launched data.gov, which opens up data from various departments, including the United States Department of Defense (US DoD) and NASA.

 The European Public Sector Information (PSI) Platform maintains a list of PSI data catalogues provided by governments, and providing direct access to data.

 The European Commission (EC) has created two portals for the European Union (EU): the EU Open Data Portal, which gives access to open data from the EU institutions, agencies, and other bodies, and the PublicData portal that provides datasets from local, regional, and national public bodies across Europe.
 In the Netherlands, the DataverseNL Network hosts data deposited by Dutch Universities and Institutes.